Edit Blog Post

 Kopi Luwak, as the keen film buffs among you may recall, was the Balinese coffee favoured by Jack Nicholson’s gruff millionaire in The Bucket List, one of the finest most prized blends on earth.
-It fell to Morgan Freeman’s humble everyman to reveal to him that its unique flavour was due to the beans, before being ground into your cup, having first been ingested by a civet, a sort of local hybrid raccoon/cat, and passing right through its entire digestive tract before being diligently collected from its droppings and recycled into your early morning pick-me-up.
+It fell to Morgan Freeman’s humble everyman to reveal to him that the unique flavour was down to its beans, before being ground into your cup, having first been ingested by a civet, a sort of local hybrid raccoon/cat, and passing right through its entire digestive tract before being diligently collected from its droppings and recycled into your early morning pick-me-up.

 Now there are multiple questions here, clearly.

 Firstly, who thought of feeding coffee, originally an Ethiopian bean the

 locals had noticed made goats a bit frisky, to an obscure South-East Asian stripy cat whose natural prey, one would imagine, did not include hot beverages.
 How many other creatures must they have had to try before stumbling on this one?
 And who, having done so, was desperate enough to think, hey, you know some of these crapped out beans don’t look too bad, we could give ‘em a try, and then manage to persuade everyone else this was a good idea, despite, unlike Coke, being very up-front about just what exactly was the secret ingredient.
 Why was it now the priciest thing on the menu and most of all why, despite knowing all this, had I just ordered myself a cup?

 Conventional protocol for travellers round these parts is to be very picky what you eat lest Bali belly rear its ugly head, carefully screening restaurants for cleanliness and writing-off half the menu to rule out any salmonella surprises.
 Even drinking the water is a no-no, and here was I about to indulge in a nice cup of cat-shit.

 And, do you know, it really wasn’t all that bad.